mjallen729/Review-Site/README.md

 ## Abilities
 Pseudo log-in functionality

-Create, edit, and delete reviews on many restaurants
+Create, edit, and delete reviews on all restaurants

 Filter restaurants by zip code, name, or cuisine